gumaerc-testorg/7.340-spring-2013/content/pages/lecture-summaries.md

 {{< tdopen >}}
 {{< anchor "5" >}}{{< /anchor >}}

-Fernandes, M. C., M. Cortez, et al. "[_Trypanosoma cruzi_ Subverts the Sphingomyelinase-mediated Plasma Membrane Repair Pathway for Cell Invasion](http://dx.doi.org//10.1084/jem.20102518)." _Journal of Experimental Medicine_ 208, no. 5 (2011): 909–21.
+Fernandes, M. C., M. Cortez, et al. "{{% resource_link "e1230acd-b256-4131-bc58-dd8607bedda2" "_Trypanosoma cruzi_ Subverts the Sphingomyelinase-mediated Plasma Membrane Repair Pathway for Cell Invasion" %}}." _Journal of Experimental Medicine_ 208, no. 5 (2011): 909–21.

 Trypanosoma cruzi _is the protozoan pathogen that causes Chagas disease, which can develop over many years into a potentially life-threatening chronic illness affecting the digestive system and heart.
 This report describes how T. cruzi is able to mimic a form of membrane damage to the extracellular surface of the host cell, thereby gaining entry by co-opting the host membrane repair machinery._

-Calderón, J., E. Maganto-Garcia, et al. "[The Receptor Slamf1 on the Surface of Myeloid Lineage Cells Controls Susceptibility to Infection by _Trypanosoma cruzi_](http://dx.doi.org//10.1371/journal.ppat.1002799)." _PLoS Pathogens_ 8, no. 7 (2012): e1002799.
+Calderón, J., E. Maganto-Garcia, et al. "{{% resource_link "991ad59f-abbb-44e1-bcb6-ea86d5c4e7bc" "The Receptor Slamf1 on the Surface of Myeloid Lineage Cells Controls Susceptibility to Infection by _Trypanosoma cruzi_" %}}." _PLoS Pathogens_ 8, no. 7 (2012): e1002799.

 _This work reports the discovery of a molecular basis for_ T. cruzi's _ability to infect myocardial (heart) tissue.
 The authors identify Slamf1, which is a host cell surface marker found in myocardial tissue, as a determining factor of infection of these tissues, thus providing a potential drug target to treat the chronic phase of Chagas disease._